Dennis Hightower: Military service

-he was trained in counterintelligence and field operations intelligence (HUMINT); and served in strategic and operational assignments in the US and abroad with the 502nd Military Intelligence Bn, and Soviet/Eastern Europe operations with the Defense Intelligence Agency and the Department of the Army's Office of the Assistant Chief of Staff for Intelligence.
+he was trained in counterintelligence and field operations intelligence (HUMINT); and served in strategic and operational assignments in the US and abroad with the 502nd Military Intelligence Bn, and Soviet/Eastern Europe operations with both the Defense Intelligence Agency and the Department of the Army's Office of the Assistant Chief of Staff for Intelligence.
 While pursuing graduate studies in Soviet and Eastern Europe Affairs, Hightower was inducted into Pi Sigma Alpha (National Political Science Honor Society).

-Hightower served in Vietnam with the 199th Infantry Brigade (Separate) (Light) as: Intelligence Officer, 4th Bn/12th Infantry; Commanding Officer, 179th Military Intelligence Detachment; and as Intelligence Officer, 199th Infantry Brigade.
+Hightower served in Vietnam with the 199th Infantry Brigade (Separate) (Light) as Intelligence Officer, 4th Bn/12th Infantry; Commanding Officer, 179th Military Intelligence Detachment; and as Intelligence Officer, 199th Infantry Brigade.
 He was promoted to the rank of Major in Vietnam at age 27.